 For example, you can use your BooksActually to get discounts off purchases at retail shops and brands such as Cat Socrates, Supermama, Magpie Magazines and Tokyo Bike and at cafes and restaurants such as Chye Seng Huat Hardware, Food for Thought, Maki-san, Red Baron and Artistry – perfect places to thumb through your new tome with a cuppa.

-The Maybank Family & Friends Card is a useful piece of plastic to hold on to especially if you have little bookworms at home.
-The cashback credit card gives you 8% cash rebate at merchants like POPULAR Bookstore and Toys ‘R’ Us.
+The Maybank Family and Friends Credit Card is a useful piece of plastic to hold on to especially if you have little bookworms at home.
+This cashback card gives you 8% cash rebate at merchants like POPULAR Bookstore and Toys ‘R’ Us.

-Alternatively, get a cashback card for general spending like the Standard Chartered Unlimited Cashback Credit Card so you don’t have to worry about minimum spend requirements or mind-boggling categories.
+Alternatively, get a cashback credit card for general spending like the Standard Chartered Unlimited Cashback Card so you don’t have to worry about the minimum spend requirements or mind-boggling categories.